maslovakate/AWS-DE-Certification/README.md

 ## 3. Variety

-Refers to the different types, structures, and sources of data
+Refers to the different types, structures, and sources of data.

 Characteristics:
 - Data can be structured, semi-structured, or unstructured